cyckl/cyckl.github.io/_posts/2020-04-25-icon-struggle.md

 ### Getting it done

-So to get started, I needed three things.
+So to get started, I needed three things:
 * [png to ico image converter](https://icoconvert.com/old.php){:target="_blank"}
 * A way to edit and add to .dll files
 * My icon

 Getting the first box checked off that list was trivial.
 I already had an icon at least 256px in size and with transparency.
 I just dropped the .png from Figma in, selected the Windows option, and it exported as .ico.
-The option I used exports in five sizes:
+The option I used embeds five sizes into the export:
 * 16 × 16
 * 24 × 24
 * 32 × 32